YusraTahir13/AML-PROJECT-ADVANCE/README.md

 - XGBoost achieved the best overall performance with Highest ROC-AUC: 0.95 and Accuracy: 95.1%.
 - Random Forest showed competitive results with ROC-AUC: 0.94 and Accuracy: 95.3%.
 - SVM performance moderate with Accuracy: 88% and ROC-AUC: 0.91.
-- Logistic Regression perform lowest with : Accuracy: 80.2% and ROC-AUC: 0.88.
+- Logistic Regression performed lowest with : Accuracy: 80.2% and ROC-AUC: 0.88.

 All generated output figures have been saved in the [figures folder](https://github.com/YusraTahir13/AML-PROJECT-ADVANCE/tree/main/Figures) for reference.